nkoiv/mists/documentation/projectDescription.md

 [HARBOR]--[SHIP]
 </pre>

 Each mapnode contains a list of adjacent nodes, which governs the possible movement routes.
 A node cannot be hopped over with normal movement, and each node is entered and exited individually.
 These enter and exit -functions provide an opportunity for turn-based events.
+The adjacent nodes are stored in an array which also denotes the direction they are from the given node.
+This is both to allow movement via keyboard commands and to make it possible to do non-euclidean maps.
+The X and Y position the node has on the map are in no way related to the "direction" it is from other nodes.

 ##Town